Azure/azure-sdk-for-js/sdk/keyvault/keyvault-secrets/README.md

 ## Example

-The following sections provide code snippets that cover some of the common tasks using Azure KeyVault Secrets
+The following sections provide code snippets that cover some of the common tasks using Azure KeyVault Secrets.

-Once you have created an instance of an `SecretsClient` class, you can create, read, update, and delete secrets:
+Once you have authenticated and created an instance of an `SecretsClient` class (see "Authenticate the client" above), you can create, read, update, and delete secrets:

 ```javascript
 // Create out first secret